 Looking forward to this year’s Frankfurt Motor Show?
-For David Morgan he’ll be casting his mind back 20 years ago to the 1997 event which provided some much needed inspiration for the future of the Rover Group and its respective brands.
+Well, AROnline Contributor David Morgan will be casting his mind back 20 years ago to the 1997 event, which provided some much-needed inspiration for the future of the Rover Group and its respective brands.

-Even the same principals applied: take a collection of modest ingredients, mix them together with a generous spoonful of spice, flair and colouring, and then get the audience to show their support (and hopefully cheque book down at the local showroom).
+Even the same principles applied: take a collection of modest ingredients, mix them together with a generous spoonful of spice, flair and colouring, and then get the audience to show their support (and, hopefully, cheque book down at the local showroom).
 What could go wrong?

 Ford targets New Edge, Rover plays heritage card

-Who could forget the how Ford’s talent design engineers, based in its Dunton Small and Medium Vehicle Centre in Essex, spent months rather than years using the New Edge design philosophy to complete the body styling for the Puma?
-Ford’s new small coupe may have shared the same underpinning as the humble Fiesta, but it was in a different league when it came to driving dynamics.
+Who could forget the how Ford’s talented Design Engineers, based in its Dunton Small and Medium Vehicle Centre in Essex, spent months rather than years using the New Edge design philosophy to complete the body styling for the Puma?
+Ford’s new small coupe may have shared the same underpinnings as the humble Fiesta, but it was in a different league when it came to driving dynamics.

 Renault, meanwhile, adopted the same strategy of using an existing platform for its Megane Scenic, but in the process also managed to redefine the appeal of mid-sized multi-purpose vehicles.